vippsas/vipps-ecom-api/vipps-ecom-api.md

 | [RefundPayment](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/refundPaymentUsingPOST)       | 5 per minute   | orderId + msn |
 | [~~GetOrderStatus~~](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/getOrderStatusUsingGET)  | 120 per minute | orderId + ocp |
 | [GetPaymentDetails](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/getPaymentDetailsUsingGET)| 120 per minute | orderId + ocp |

+**Please note:** The "Key" column is important.
+The above means that we allow two "InitiatePayment" calls per minute _per unique orderId_ for that MSN.
+This is to prevent too many initiate calls for the same payment.
+The overall limit for number of _different_ payments is _far_ higher than 2.
+The same goes for capture: You can make five capture calls per minute for one unique orderId, and the limit for capture calls for different orderIds is _far_ higher.

 ## Authentication